7 Steps to Grow Your LinkedIn Company Page Followers

 2. Add LinkedIn logo & LinkedIn Company Page link to your Website

-Use the link to your company page or the embed codes provided by LinkedIn to feature the LinkedIn icon on your website.
-You can visit the LinkedIn developer site to point your website developer to this feature.
+Use the link to your company page to feature the LinkedIn icon on your website.

 3. Add Company Page link to your email signature